 The concerns articulated in Fryer’s focus groups will likely deter high-IQ, highly educated, and more risk-averse men and women from pursuing careers in law enforcement.
 In fact, this seems already to be happening.
 The Police Executive Research Forum recently issued a report documenting “a workforce crisis”—a troubling trend of recruiting shortages in departments around the country.
 Not only are fewer people applying to be cops, but more cops are leaving the job “well before they reach retirement age.”

-You wouldn’t know it by listening to the crowds that took to the Big Apple’s streets this past May, but New York City and State have been busy on the police-reform front for years.
+You wouldn’t know it by listening to the crowds that took to the Big Apple’s streets last summer, but New York City and State have been busy on the police-reform front for years.
 The crime increases that have followed the passage of these measures are concerning, to say the least.
 The renewed pushes for further reforms in the wake of George Floyd’s death in Minneapolis are understandable, in an emotional sense.
 And some aspects of policing do require legislative adjustments.
-But reform for its own sake is not a risk-free endeavor—as the experience of police, and citizens, in New York and other American cities is now reminding us.
+But reform for its own sake is not a risk-free endeavor—as the experience of police, as well as citizens, in New York and other American cities is now reminding us.

-Top Photo: A burned NYPD vehicle on Broadway after a night of mayhem (RICHARD LEVINE/ALAMY STOCK PHOTO)
+Top Photo: A burned NYPD vehicle on Broadway after a night of mayhem in summer 2020 (RICHARD LEVINE/ALAMY STOCK PHOTO)